 HISTORY OF THE ROSSWAY GROUP

-The Rossway Group was formed in 1968 by Mrs Mary Rose Hadden-Paton and her sister-in-law Mrs Pam Garthforth Bles and was named after Rossway House, Mary Rose’s beautiful country home set high in the Chilterns, just outside Berkhamsted, Hertfordshire.
-Each Thursday afternoon, Mary Rose, Pam and others would teach disabled children how to ride on a pony belonging to one of the founders, plus a donkey and ponies loaned for the day by friends.
-This they did on the lawn in front of the house and also, during the winter, at Pendley indoor riding school which now houses the Pendley Court Theatre!
+he Rossway Group was formed in 1968 by Mrs Mary Rose Hadden-Paton and her sister-in-law Mrs Pam Garthforth Bles and was named after Rossway House, Mary Rose’s beautiful country home set high in the Chilterns, just outside Berkhamsted, Hertfordshire.
+Each Thursday afternoon, Mary Rose, Pam and others would teach disabled children how to ride on a pony and a donkey both belonging to one of the founders, plus a donkey and ponies loaned for the day by friends.
+This they did on the lawn in front of the house and then moved during the winter, to Pendley indoor riding school (which now houses the Pendley Court Theatre!).

-In 1972 the group, having become very successful locally, began to use Hastoe Hill Riding stables in the winter months and then in 1988 made it their base until December 2017 when closure of the riding school prompted another move to neighbouring Shardeloes Equestrian in Amersham, Bucks.
+In 1972 the group, having become very successful locally, began to use Hastoe Hill Riding Stables during the winter months and, excepting one or two short-term moves to other local stables, made it their base until December 2017 when closure of the riding school prompted another move to neighbouring Shardeloes Farm Equestrian in Amersham, Bucks.
 Even now, we meet up each Thursday afternoon during term time to teach riders of all ages and abilities.
-Rossway RDA currently owns two horses and two ponies which are cared for and used by Shardeloes Farm Equestrian in their riding school when not being used by Rossway.
+Rossway RDA currently owns two horses and three ponies which are cared for and used by Shardeloes Farm Equestrian in their riding school when not being used by Rossway.

 It was very cold and damp and four ponies were transported there each week, again in the evening.
 The first pony I rode at Rossway was called Lemon, a lovely grey Dartmoor pony lent by a neighbour to Rossway each Thursday.